Qualifying heats on Saturday, Consi , LCQ & Main on Sunday,

 Once an event on track has elapsed a certain time frame - heats ~3 -5 minutes, the feature ~5-10 - the rescue rule will be waived and the remaining entries subject to one-and-done perils.
 The difference being that, if a driver is to be freed, flipped back over, or free themselves before the 30-second hit clock expires, they are free to remain in the derby.

 Cars will be released from a stuck position only during the allotted unlimited rescue time.
-It is to their descretion, and a driver may attempt to wave an official off if needed.
+It is to their discretion, and a driver may attempt to wave an official off if needed.
 No driver is ever REQUIRED to use a rescue.

 Cars should be put back in the ring with a door against the wall.

 It is immediately a fair-access car, and can be struck once moved.
-Opposing drivers should be congizant of the officials, and try to avoid driving in the region where the car being saved is located, so as to avoid a red-flag.
+Opposing drivers should be cognizant of the officials, and try to avoid driving in the region where the car being saved is located, so as to avoid a red-flag.

 Competition note: Give the rescued car a chance to pull away and move from the rescue.